 There are some entertainment precincts in the Central City which permit higher levels of noise.
 The District Plan also outlines what future development to expect in the area.
 Contact our Duty Planner by emailing DutyPlanner@ccc.govt.nz for advice about the noise limits and zoning of an area you’re interested in.

-The Council also works on improving and tweaking the Plan, on an ongoing basis (including an upcoming Plan Change on the Central City's noise-related rules).
+The Council also works on improving and tweaking the Plan, on an ongoing basis (including an upcoming Plan Change on the city's noise-related rules).
 You can keep track of all current Plan Changes online.

 Choosing a noise-smart home

-Minimum acoustic insulation requirements are laid out in the New Zealand(external link) Building Code(external link), and Christchurch District Plan.
+Minimum acoustic insulation requirements are laid out in the New Zealand(external link) Building Code(external link), and Christchurch District Plan(external link).
 Most modern developments will meet these standards.
 But to be sure, it is best to check with the developer, real estate agent, or landlord.
-There are cases where a home was built prior to the standards being in place or has a resource consent to breach the standards.
+There are cases where a home was built prior to the standards being put in place, or has a resource consent to breach District Plan standards.

-It's worth remembering that these are only minimum standards and you may like to explore 'above code' options if you'd like an even quieter indoor environment - especially if you're close to noisier businesses.
-There are noisier parts of the Central City where minimum standards may not be adequate for a relaxing home, especially at night.
+It's worth remembering that these are only minimum standards and you may like to explore 'above code' options if you'd like even better protection from noise - especially if you're close to noisier businesses, or live in an area where new businesses could move in.
+Minimum standards may not be enough for a relaxing home in noisier parts of the Central City, especially at night.

 What to check for in a home